SystemsApproach/private5g/software/start.rst

    2023-04-20T20:21:36Z [INFO][GNBSIM][Summary] Profile Name: profile2 , Profile Type: pdusessest
    2023-04-20T20:21:36Z [INFO][GNBSIM][Summary] UEs Passed: 5 , UEs Failed: 0
    2023-04-20T20:21:36Z [INFO][GNBSIM][Summary] Profile Status: PASS

+This particular test, which runs the cryptically named ``pdusessest`` profile, emulates five UEs, each of which registers with the Core, initiates a user plane session, and then send a minimal data packet over that session.
+If you are interested in the config file that controls the test, including the option of enabling other profiles, take a look at ``deps/gnbsim/config/gnbsim-default.yaml``.
+We return to the issue of customizing gNBsim in a later section.

 Clean Up